Paws, Claws, and unfiltered Awws

 Breeds

 Golden Retrievers are more than just a pretty fluffy face.
 They’re smart, loyal, and full of love.
 If you’re welcoming a Golden into your home for the first time, congratulations!
 You’re about to experience one of the most rewarding bonds life has to offer.
 However, you have to keep in mind that taking care of a pet comes with a big responsibility.
 You have to make sure that your Golden Retriever lives a long and healthy life.
 At EcoPetEssentials, we are going to answer all your burning questions.
 These include “How long does a Golden Retriever live?” or “What are the Golden Retriever health concerns you should be aware of?”
-With our expert tips you’ll get the secret to improving and increasing your golden retriever lifespan.
+In this blog, we are also going to discuss why the average life of a golden retriever has dropped by 40% and how to improve your golden retriver lifespan.
+With our expert tips, you’ll get the secret to improving and increasing your golden retriever lifespan.
 Now, without further ado, let’s dive right in.

 What Is the Average Lifespan of a Golden Retriever?

-You may be asking, “How long do Golden Retrievers live?” or “What is the average lifespan of a Golden Retriever?”
-The life span of a Golden Retriever is typically 10–12 years, although some live longer with excellent care.
+You may be asking, “How long do Golden Retrievers live?” or “What is the average life of a Golden Retriever?”
+The life span of a Golden Retriever is typically 10–12 years, although golden retriever life expectancy female tends to be slightly higher.
+The Golden Retriever expected lifespan can be extended with excellent care, a proper diet, exercise, and lots of love!
 That number may seem short to you, especially when compared to smaller breeds.
 However, you’ll be glad to know that with the right lifestyle and preventative measures, many Goldens live longer.
 They tend to reach their senior years feeling great and wagging that happy tail.
 You have to start taking proper care of them from day one to make sure your senior Golden Retriever is happy as time goes on.
+Fun Fact: Contrary to the average American Golden Retriever dog life span, the English cream golden retriever lifespan tends to be longer.
+The English cream golden retriever life expectancy is 12 to 14 years.

 Common Health Issues of a Golden Retriever

-To help your Golden Retriever live longer, it’s important to know what health problems they might face.
+To help your fur baby extend its life span Golden Retriever, it’s important to know what health problems they might face.
 When you understand these risks, you can catch problems early and keep your dog feeling good.
 You can make a big difference in how long your Golden stays happy and healthy by taking good care of your Golden Retriever.

 Golden Retriever health concerns include: